 In addition to the aforementioned claims for information arising directly from copyright law, an author is also entitled to information in good faith (Section 242 BGB).
 Based on the meaning and purpose of claims for information, however, this only exists if certain conditions are met.
 The case law summarizes these as follows:

-[Ein] A claim for the provision of information presupposes that the injured party is excusably uncertain about the existence or scope of his claim for damages or compensation for enrichment and cannot reasonably obtain the information necessary to enforce these claims himself, while the infringer can provide it without difficulty, i.e. without being unreasonably burdened
+[A] claim for the provision of information presupposes that the injured party is excusably uncertain about the existence or scope of his claim for damages or compensation for enrichment and cannot reasonably obtain the information necessary to assert these claims himself, while the infringer can provide it without difficulty, i.e. without being unreasonably burdened

 BGH, judgment of June 13, 1985, Ref.: I ZR 53/83

 If these conditions are met, any claims arising from copyright remain unaffected.
 They can be asserted independently of this.
 This will often make sense in cases where the requirements are met.
-The significance of the claim for information under Section 242 is therefore regularly limited to cases in which the defendant is not acting on a commercial scale.
+The significance of the right to information under Section 242 is therefore generally limited to cases in which the defendant is not acting on a commercial scale.

 Together with the claims under copyright law, Section 242 BGB thus creates a system of claims for information that enable the author to securely enforce his rights to injunctive relief, removal and damages for infringement.